 How Much Does a SIM Card Cost?

 A SIM card isn't even that expensive.
 A SIM card can run you anywhere between free of charge and - if you buy one with a plan attached to the SIM card - $45.
 In other words, you're hardly paying anything for the SIM card itself.
+If you're looking for a carrier that provides free SIM cards, you should check out our comparison guide to free SIM card carriers.

 Pay As You Go SIM Cards